weiquu/book-exchange-poc/README.md

 DATABASE_URL=postgres://postgres.iijwoifgoietrnfipo:ejnrgiofj1ojdsn@aws-0-ap-southeast-1.pooler.supabase.com:5432/postgres
 ```

+Then, run `yarn prisma db push` to generate the tables in the database. `yarn prisma migrate dev` might also work, but in my experience there might be some errors.

 ### Development Server

 First, run `yarn install` to install the dependencies.
 Then, run the development server with `yarn dev`.
 Next, open [http://localhost:3000](http://localhost:3000) with your browser to see the result and begin exploring the project.